BetonQuest/BetonQuest/docs/Documentation/Reference.md

 Sub-folders of packages that contain a _package.yml_ are separate packages, they do not interact with the surrounding package in any way.

-It is allowed to create empty folders in the `QuestPackages` directory to organize your quests.
-However, these are **not** packages.
+It is allowed to create folders that are not packages anywhere in your `QuestPackages` directory.

 Let's take a look at a few examples:

 !!! example "Structure Examples"
-    Every quest package is marked with a blue box.
+    Every quest package is surrounded with a blue box.

     === "Simple Package"
         A very simple package.
 It's defined by the _package.yml_ and has two additional files.
         <img src="../../_media/content/Documentation/Reference/PackageSimple.png" width=450>